siganushka/registry-contracts/README.md

     new FooChannel()
 ];

-// the second argument is type iterable of `$serviceIterator`
+// the second argument is type iterable of $services
 $registry = new ServiceRegistry(ChannelInterface::class, $channels);

 $registry->get('foo');      // return instanceof FooChannel